Horatio Bridge: Early life and education

 The son of a judge, Bridge was born at Augusta, Maine.
 He received his early education in private schools and at Hallowell Academy.
 Bridge was graduated from Bowdoin College in the class of 1825, which included among its members Nathaniel Hawthorne and Henry Wadsworth Longfellow.
-According to a newspaper item of 1893, it was Horatio Bridge's appreciation of Hawthorne's early writings, and his faith in this man of genius, that, to use Hawthorne's own words, "was responsible for my being an author".
+According to a newspaper report in 1893, it was Bridge's appreciation of Hawthorne's early writings, and his faith in this man of genius, that, to use Hawthorne's own words, "was responsible for my being an author".
 One of his later books, The Snow-Image, and Other Twice-Told Tales, was dedicated to his friend and benefactor, Horatio Bridge.

 The Commodore himself wielded a graceful pen, and besides contributions to periodicals was the author of The Journal of an African Cruiser, which was edited by Hawthorne, and Personal Recollections of Nathaniel Hawthorne.

 Legal and naval careers

 After graduation from Bowdoin College, he studied law at Northampton Law School; was admitted to the bar, and practiced his profession at Augusta and Skowhegan (then Milburn), Maine.
 After ten years of practice, he found law distasteful to him and entered the U.S. Navy as a purser in 1838.
-After several long cruises in African, European, and Pacific waters, he was called to Washington and appointed Chief of the Navy's Bureau of Provisions and Clothing.
+After several long cruises in African, European, and Pacific waters, in 1854, he was called to Washington and appointed Chief of the Navy's Bureau of Provisions and Clothing.

 He handled with great skill the responsible duties of this office.
 Of the skill and ability which he showed in its management, Senator James Grimes testified in a debate in 1865: "No Bureau of this government has been more admirably and accurately managed then the Bureau of Provisions and Clothing."
 To this, Senator John P. Hale, added; "I think a great reason, and a very important one, is because there is at the head of that Bureau an honest, vigilant, and faithful man".

 During Bridge's tenure as head of the Bureau, he made many significant innovations in the Navy's supply system.
 Some of the more important ones were: